-4-5.
-Rainbow Creek Neighbourhood North and South
+4.2.5 Rainbow Creek Neighbourhood North and South

 The industrial lands provide an opportunity to increase the residential presence and diversify the type of housing within the area, as well as provide opportunities for large open space amenities.
-The area is envisioned to accommodate higher density built form as the lands are situated adjacent to the valley and west of the rail lands.
-The opportunity to provide a convenience retail store within the north and south neighbourhoods that caters to these residential pockets is also permitted.
+The opportunity to provide one or two convenience retail stores within the neighbourhoods that cater to these residential pockets is also permitted.